Jouni

 Biography

-I am a Academy Research Fellow in Statistics at the University of Turku.
-I lead the CAUSALTIME project where we develop new Bayesian methods for estimation of short- and long-term causal effects based on complex panel data.
-I am also a PI of the Statistics subproject of the PREDLIFE Consortium at University of Jyväskylä.
+I am an Academy Research Fellow in Statistics at the University of Turku.
+I lead the CAUSALTIME project where we develop new Bayesian methods for estimation of short- and long-term causal effects based on complex panel data, using for example dynamic multivariate panel models, hidden Markov models, and synthetic control methods.
+I also do applied statistics in social science, but also in fields such as epidemiology.

 I completed my PhD in statistics at the University of Jyväskylä, Finland, in 2015.
 Following my PhD I worked as a Postdoctoral Researcher at University of Jyväskylä, at Linköping University, at University of Jyväskylä (again), and Senior Researcher at University of Jyväskylä, before joining the University of Turku.